FedericoGiuliana/Mimir-Engine/README.md

 python rpc_server.py
 ```

 Now browse to [http://localhost:5001/api/ui](http://localhost:5001/api/ui) to access SwaggerUI and execute a POST/notebook.
-Now
+Now it's possible delete this notebook with the appropiate operation DELETE/notebook